Introduction to Lake Management Planning

 The Winnebago Lakes are wonderful resources that provide clean drinking water to the surrounding region, help to create jobs, and offer a variety of opportunities for families and individuals to enjoy the outdoors.
 The lakes are vital to our local economies as well as long-held family traditions.

-To learn about past efforts in the Winnebago System, click here.
+To learn about past and current project in the Winnebago System, click here.

 What goes into a Lake Management Plan?